Windows81/Roblox-Freedom-Distribution/Guides/AddStrings2021E/README.md

 # So You Want to Add Your Own Strings to Rōblox 0.463?

-These steps were intended for a procedure which doesn't produce expected results.
-Please ignore for now.

 Reach out to VisualPlugin if you need help with the instructions.

 Tools required: